AppertaFoundation/eyedraw/README.md

 EyeDrawJS (dir)		Contains an XCode project file for those who use it

-graphics (dir)		Contains all graphics and icon files for EyeDraw
+img (dir)		Contains all graphics and icon files for EyeDraw

 jsdoc-toolkit (dir)	For generating documentation